chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Hardware Overview
 ^^^^^^^^^^^^^^^^^

-The following figure shows the basic setup of the DC charger with the Charge SOM Evaluation Kit:
+The following figure shows the basic setup of the DC charger with the Charge Control V:

 .. figure:: _static/images/dc_charger_charge_som_setup.svg
    :width: 900pt